 - After A level, some students decide to apply to a 1-year Art and Design Foundation course, which can allow for easier access onto an Art based degree course.
 However, as we cover lots of the techniques that a Foundation course would cover, it is not essential to do this after our general Art and Design A level.

 - Art and Design A level students could consider degree's in the following areas;

 - Fine Art

 - History of Art

 - Interior Design

 - Graphic Design

 - Visual Communication

 - Textiles

 - Fashion Design

 - Surface Pattern Design

 - Architecture

 - Film

 - Photography

 - Illustration

 - Art and Design A level students could consider careers in the following areas;

 - Commercial Artist

-- Interior design
+- Interior designer

-- Graphic design
+- Graphic designer

-- Fashion design
+- Fashion designer

 - Gallery curator

 - Architect

-- Commercial Photography
+- Commercial Photographer

 - Set design

-- Education
+- Teacher